Coskon/coskmusicbot/README.md

 Added support to play directly raw audio urls (such as the ones obtained from the yt downloader).

 Switched back to pytube from yt-dlp, though kept it for age restricted videos and livestreams.
 Everything now is much faster, and you don't have to login with pytube, or change its code or anything like that.
-However, there are still sometimes where the auidio cuts (on normal videos, on restricted videos and livestreams it shouldn't happen because those are obtained with yt-dlp which provides a better url).
+However, the audio might cut though it rarely happens.

 ## Features
-- User permissions for each command (by default, admins get all permissions and everyone else have a default set of permissions which you can change in the code).
-- Can be used in multiple servers at the same time, with each one having its own.
-- Can have and modify multiple prefixes, even non single-characters prefixes.
-- Very simple level system.
-- Commands to show your pfp, a steam profile, use chatgpt, etc...
 - Use YouTube URLs or search, choosing from songs on multiple pages.
-- Playlists.
+- Accepts playlists.
 - Livestreams (*only in beta*)
+- Support for a lot of pages, including Twitch, SoundCloud, even twitter for some reason. (*only in beta*)
 - Spotify to youtube conversion (*only in beta*)
+- Raw audio URLs support.
+- English and Spanish languages.
+- User permissions for each command.
+- Can be used in multiple servers at the same time, meant for a few servers at most.
+- Can have and modify multiple prefixes, even non single-characters prefixes.
 - Time limitation between command calls.
 - Lots of easily adjustable parameters.
-- English and Spanish languages.
+- Majority skip for users without permission.
+- Very simple level system.
+- Miscellaneous commands to show your pfp, a steam profile, use chatgpt, etc...
 - Gradio UI.
-- Majority skip for users without permission.
 - And more...

 ## Recently added
+- New command: `eq [mode] [volume]`, alongside two quicker options, `bassboost` and `highboost`. "mode" is either bass/high, and "volume" is how much that band is turning up the volume.
+- New command: `shazam [duration]`, takes a little segment of the currently playing song, gets it (like shazam) and gives info about it. "duration" is by default 15 seconds.
+Useful if you're listening to some sort of mix, livestream, etc. It's a little slower on livestreams, but in general 15 seconds tends to work great.
+- New command/option: `restrict [channel]`, given the name of a text channel, it will restrict practically all bot messages to that channel (this disables referencing).
+Useful to set a "commands" channel.
+Reset it by putting no channel or "ALL_CHANNELS".
+See current channel it's restricted to in `options`.
+- New parameters: `SKIP_PRIVATE_SEARCH` (ignore private/restricted videos when searching, makes searching faster), `SPOTIFY_LIMIT` (limit of tracks in a spotify playlist/album).
 - Two new commands: `nightcore` and `daycore`, they speed up/slow down the song to a "proper nightcore/daycore level", for better pitch and speed control use `pitch`.
-- Changed `pitch`, now takes as a second optional parameter "speed", 1.0 by default (meaning it will not change no matter the pitch), to speed up the song alongside the pitch calculate the speed as `1+1/semitones`.
+- Changed `pitch`, now takes as a second optional parameter "speed", 1.0 by default (meaning it will not change no matter the pitch), to speed up the song alongside the pitch calculate the speed as `1+semitones/12`.
-- Now `seek`, `forwards` and `backwards` keep the pitch and speed that was set.
+- ~~Now `seek`, `forwards` and `backwards` keep the pitch and speed that was set.~~ Audio options are always kept.
 - Changed the amount of buttons to 10 (the reactions didnt change).
 Now, appart from choosing from 1 of the 5 songs available, you can change pages to see more results, choose all songs in the chosen page or select a random one in that page.
 The timeout limit works normally, with a maximum of 60 button interactions (safe limit).
 The search limit for these videos can be changed in the parameters, by default is double the number of threads to use, though that is only significant in the beta, and apparently pytube only searches up to 18 results anyways.
 This will probably be changed for the option 'search_limit' to make it server-independant.
 - Parameter to enable or disable references on each bot message, in case it bothers you.
 - There should be more support for different youtube links, even weird ones.